Emotiv/cortex-example/unity/README.md

 ## Code structure
-The Example will use emotiv unity plugin to work with Emotiv CortexService.
+The example will use emotiv unity plugin to work with Cortex.

 There are some main controller scripts and group of scripts are:

-**ConnectToCortex.cs**: To configure App and connect to Emotiv CortexService.
+**ConnectToCortex.cs**: To configure App and start connecting to Cortex.

 **1_Cortex**: Contain commponent scripts to control from Cortex connecting to authorizing procedure.